 Although Niotta holds a business doctorate (PhD) and a Masters in Human Behavior and a business doctorate, his time behind a desk did not sever him from his blue collar.
 The son of a Teamster and a Beautician has worked as a plumber, mobile diesel mechanic, line crew firefighter, furniture mover, bouncer, and has served as an enlisted member of the US military for just shy of twenty years.
 And as such, it's no wonder a working class mindset and dialect feeds so directly into his prose.
 Bleak yet witty, Niotta's narrative displays a cynically funny way of looking at life and recapping history.
 The 21-year enlisted member of the US military is also an Iraqi Freedom veteran.
 The memoir Pipewrench (unpublished) covers his time abroad and his difficulties with adjusting to life after war.

-Niotta first gained notoriety as a musician performing under the stage name "Highway J." He toured Europe and the Southwest United States on upright bass with SoCal "neo" Rockabilly act, Hard Fall Hearts, and was also a member of several other garage and punk acts as well.
-Niotta was among the first cohort of The Rosie Network's Service 2 CEO entrepreneur program and is a longtime member of the Conquistadors Car Club of San Diego.
+Niotta first gained notoriety as a musician performing under the stage name "Highway J." He toured Europe and the Southwest United States on upright bass with SoCal "neo" Rockabilly act, Hard Fall Hearts, and was also a member of several other garage and punk acts.
+Niotta was among the first cohort of The Rosie Network's Service 2 CEO entrepreneur program and a longtime member of the Conquistadors Car Club of San Diego.
 He is also a devoted husband and father.